Table of Contents

 When it comes to building modern web applications with a Headless CMS, developers often face a key decision: Which framework should I use?
 Two of the most popular options are Next.js and Gatsby.
 Both frameworks offer distinct features that cater to different development needs, and choosing between them can be challenging, especially when working with a Headless CMS.

-In this blog, we’ll compare Next.js and Gatsby, discussing their key differences, how they integrate with Headless CMS platforms, and helping you decide which one works best for your next project.
-We’ll also highlight a potential challenge developers face when using these frameworks and offer practical solutions to tackle it.
+In this blog, we'll compare Next.js and Gatsby, discussing their key differences, how they integrate with Headless CMS platforms, and helping you decide which one works best for your next project.
+We'll also explore how AI agents and workflow automation are transforming modern development workflows, particularly with platforms like Orbitype's Agentic Cloud OS.

 What is a Headless CMS?